isabella232/errata.ai/content/vale-server.md

                 <span class="title-decorative">Multiple styles &amp; projects</span>
                 <h2 class="display-4">Simplify your workflow</h2>
                 <span class="lead">
-                    Vale Server allows you to manage multiple styles and projects at once, helping you keep your content guidelines straight.
+                    Vale Server allows you to manage multiple <a href="https://errata-ai.github.io/vale/styles/">styles</a> and projects at once, helping you keep <i>all</i> of your content guidelines straight.
                 </span>
             </div>
             <!--end of col-->